St. Luke and St. Philip’s Primary School A Church of England Academy

 (b) Children with special medical or social circumstances affecting the child where these needs can only be met at this school.
 Professional supporting evidence from a professional, eg a doctor, psychologist, social worker, is essential if admission is to be made under the criterion for special medical or social circumstances, and such evidence must set out the particular reasons why the school is question is the most suitable school and the difficulties which would be caused if the child had to attend another school.

 2. Children who have a sibling attending the school on the date of application and on the date of admission.
 Siblings include step, half, foster, adopted brothers and sisters living at the same address.

 3. Children whose parent(s)/guardian live within the ecclesiastical parish of Christ the King.
-A map showing the boundaries is available in the school brochure.
+A map showing the boundaries is available in the school admissions policy below.

 4. Children with a parent/guardian worshipping in a church in full membership of Churches Together in England, the Evangelical Alliance, the Irish Council of Churches, Action of Churches Together in Scotland or Churches Together in Wales

 “Parental worshipping” is normally taken to mean a minimum of monthly attendance at church at public worship for over at least the six months leading up to the 1st September 2023.